Biodiversity, Ecology and Evolution (M.Sc.)

 Application deadline: April 1st to May 15th (studies start in October)

-Language of programme: German
+Language of programme: English and German

 The study programme

-Double-Degree Degree (IMABEE program).
+Double-Degree (IMABEE programme).

 Major studies in Göttingen